We headed out again for a major drive covering 350 miles and three battlefields. The first was the Battle of McDowell.

 One month later, June 8 1862, George's regiment again faced Jackson's Confederate army at Cross Keys. the Union forces numbered 11,500 (with 684 dead and wounded) against the Confederate forces of 5,800 (with 288 dead and wounded).
 Despite being outnumbered, it was a Confederate Victory, once again with Federal Troops retreating.
 George Ordner was wounded here.
 I believe he was wounded in the wrist, but am looking for documentation.
 Not sure if I will find it.
 George's unit was directly in the line of fire in close combat with Confederate forces.

-GWO's unit was along the road and crossed the cornfield to meet
+GWO's unit was along the road and crossed the cornfield to meet the Confederate artillery.
+(In the read box) It was a fierce battle and George was wounded here.
+Photo Laurie Southerton |

 The third battle site we visited took place a month later, on August 9, 1862 near Culpeper, Virginia.
 George's unit, under Brigadier General, Franz Sigel was ordered to meet up with Major General John Nathaniel Bank's forces seven miles south of the town of Culpepper.
 The temperatures were in the 100's on the field.
 The Federals set up their artillery blocking the road near Cedar Run where the tired Confederates encountered them.
 There was a prolonged artillery duel between the opposing armies, that resulted in Brig.
 Gen. Charles Winder, Stonewall Jackson's military leader, taking a northern shell in the side and dying several hours later.
 The Confederates outnumbered the Federal forces almost two to one, but the Federals gave a ferocious charge and engaged in a fierce, bloody hand to hand combat nearly defeating the Confederates.